pgrant87/support-bundle/README.md

 * `docker-compose.yaml` The docker compose file filled with values from `.env`

-* `system_info.txt` Host, CPU, Memory, Disk and network info all in a single file
+* `system_info.txt` Host, CPU, Memory, Disk and network info all in a single file.

 Your decompressed Airbyte Support Bundle will contain the following structure: